mkpjapan/mkpjapan.github.io/_includes/agreements.md

 ### Safety

 Safety is everyone's responsibility.
 Any man may pass or stop his own facilitation process at any time.
-Any man may say "safety" to pause a process so that its safety may be assessed.
+Any man may say 'safety' to pause a process so that its safety may be assessed.

 ### Checking out